Tearing Down the Wall

 They ignored the fact that the average pack-a-day smoker will receive a command to smoke (an urge) about every thirty minutes regardless of which activity their denial wishes to credit.
 It ignores the fact that after sleeping through three to four nicotine half-lives we were left with nicotine blood-serum reserve levels that were somewhere down around our socks.
 Those first daily smokes should have been memorable.

 Then there was our alcohol and stress bricks.
-Living in a world of dependency ignorance, very few of us knew that nicotine is an alkaloid and that both stress and alcohol are acid producing events.
-Instead of understanding how stress and alcohol can neutralize the body's nicotine reserves we rationalized that smoking reduced our stress and that we liked smoking more when drinking.
+Living in a world of dependency ignorance, very few of us knew that nicotine is an alkaloid and that both stress and alcohol are acid-producing events.
+Every bit as real as what happens when we mix baking soda (an alkaloid) with vineger (an acid), instead of understanding how stress or alcohol accelerate nicotine's elimination, we rationalized that smoking reduced our stress, and that we liked smoking more when drinking.

 The only limit upon the bricks within our wall was our imagination.
 Have you ever noticed just how challenging it really is to coax a smoker out from behind their wall?
 After years of construction it tends to be a secure and comforting place to hide from those seeking to impose their will upon us.

-As each thought arrives, will spending a bit of time reflecting upon its origin and validity help shorten this temporary period of adjustment called quitting, and diminish the number of excuses available to justify future relapse?
+As each thought arrives, would spending a bit of time reflecting upon its origin and validity help shorten this temporary period of adjustment called quitting?
+Could it diminish the number of excuses available to justify future relapse?

 The day and moment is approaching when you'll awaken to an expectation of going your entire day without once wanting to smoke nicotine.
 Oh, you'll still have thoughts now and then but with decreasing frequency, shorter duration and declining intensity.
 They'll become the exception, not the rule.
 It may even get to the point where you'll greet them with a smile as they'll be your only reminder of the amazing journey you've made.